bpt26/usher_wiki/docs/source/matUtils.rst

   --earliest-date (-L): Limit reported clusters to ones with ALL samples past the indicated date.
   --num-to-report (-r): Report the top r scoring potential origins for each cluster.
 Set to 0 to report all passing baseline.
   --minimum-to-report (-R): Report only potential origins with at least the indicated confidence score.
+  --minimum-gap (-G): The minimum number of mutations between the last ancestor inferred to be in region to its parent to use the ancestor to define the cluster instead of the parent.
+Set to higher values to merge sibling clusters.
+Default 0.
+  --num-to-look (-X): Additionally require that the next X nodes on the path to the root from the putative introduction point have lower confidences than the introduction point.
+Set to higher numbers to merge nested clusters.
+Default 0.

 --------------
 Publications